C64 OS GETTING STARTED GUIDE

 Confirm that all four files are of type PRG on the IDE64 before proceeding.
 If they are not PRG type files, something went wrong and installation will not proceed correctly.

-Load and run "c64os" from the IDE64 device.
+Load and run "c64os setup" from the IDE64 device.
 It does not have to be device #8.

 This runs the C64 OS Setup Tool.

-Press RETURN to accept the default device #.
-Press RETURN to accept the default partition # and proceed with the installation.
+Press RETURN to accept the default source device # and target device #.
+Press RETURN again to accept the default target partition # and proceed with the installation.
 The default device and partition numbers are autodetected as the current device and partition when the Setup Tool was loaded.

 The installer program is run automatically.
-It states that it is opening the restore.car file, and outputs the name of each directory and file that is extracted from the installation archive.
+It states that it is opening the restore.car file, and outputs the note from that archive file.
+It then proceeds and outputs the name of each directory and file that is extracted from the installation archive.

-When the installer is complete, you are returned to the READY prompt.
+When the installer finishes it says "Unarchiving Complete" and you are returned to the READY prompt.
 Although C64 OS is ready to be booted, some configuration is recommended for your specific hardware before you boot C64 OS for the first time.
 This is described in the configuration section below.

 The System Card contains two copies of C64 OS.
 One copy is already installed on the System Card, ready for use on the C64 with an SD2IEC.
 The second copy is in the form of an installation archive file and the installer tools.

 C64 OS must be installed in the root directory of a CMD native partition, with at least 9000 blocks free.
 Transfer the four files from the root directory of the System Card to the root directory of the partition of the CMD device where you want to install C64 OS.
-Only two directory entries need to remain in the root directory after installation is complete.
+Only the file "c64os" and the directory "os" will need to remain in the root directory after installation is complete.

 Filename | Purpose | Notes |